 (ii) the good news now: the energy limit which results from the mass increase can be removed by splitting the magnetic pole into valley and hill field sectors.
 This is the azimuthally varying field (AVF) cyclotron technology, due to L.H.
 Thomas in 1938 [8].
-It took some years to see effects of this breakthrough (Fig. 3.4).
+It took some years to see effects of this breakthrough (Fig. 2.4).
 The AVF is the object of Chap.
-4.
+3.

-With the progress in magnet computation tools, in computer speed and in beam dynamics simulations, the AVF cyclotron ends up being essentially as simple to design and build: it has in a general manner supplanted the classical cyclotron in all energy domains (Fig. 3.4).
+With the progress in magnet computation tools, in computer speed and in beam dynamics simulations, the AVF cyclotron ends up being essentially as simple to design and build: it has in a general manner supplanted the classical cyclotron in all energy domains (Fig. 2.4).

-1614 3.2 Basic Concepts and Formulæ
+1411 2.2 Basic Concepts and Formulæ

-The cyclotron was conceived as a means to overcome the technological difficulty of a long series of high electrostatic voltage electrodes in a linear layout, by, instead, repeated recirculation through a single accelerating gap in synchronism with an oscillating voltage (Fig. 3.5).
+The cyclotron was conceived as a means to overcome the technological difficulty of a long series of high electrostatic voltage electrodes in a linear layout, by, instead, repeated recirculation through a single accelerating gap in synchronism with an oscillating voltage (Fig. 2.5).
 As the accelerated bunch spirals out in the uniform magnetic field, the velocity increase comes with an increase in orbit length; the

-Fig. 3.4 Evolution of the number of the various cyclotron species, over the years [9].
+Fig. 2.4 Evolution of the number of the various cyclotron species, over the years [9].
 From the 1950s on the AVF cyclotron rapidly supplanted the 1930s' classical cyclotron

-Fig. 3.5 Resonant acceleration: in an h = 1 configuration an ion bunch meets an oscillating field E across gap A, at time t, at an accelerating phase; it meets again, half a turn later, at time $t + T{rev}/2$, the accelerating phase across gap A', and so on: the magnetic field recirculates the bunch through the gap, repeatedly.
-Higher harmonic allows more bunches: the next possibility in the present configuration is h=3, and 3 bunches, 120 degrees apart, in synchronism with E net result is a slow increase of the revolution period T{rev} with energy, yet, with appropriate fixed $f{rf} \approx h/T{rev}$ the revolution motion and the oscillating voltage can be maintained in sufficiently close synchronism, $T{rev} \approx T{rf}/h$, that the bunch will transit the voltage gap at an accelerating phase (Fig. 3.6) over a large enough number of turns that it acquires a significant energy boost.
+Fig. 2.5 Resonant acceleration: in an h = 1 configuration an ion bunch meets an oscillating field E across gap A, at time t, at an accelerating phase; it meets again, half a turn later, at time $t + T{rev}/2$, the accelerating phase across gap A', and so on: the magnetic field recirculates the bunch through the gap, repeatedly.
+Higher harmonic allows more bunches: the next possibility in the present configuration is h=3, and 3 bunches, 120 degrees apart, in synchronism with E

-Fig. 3.6 An ion which reaches the double-dee gap at the RF phase $\omega{rf}t = \phi_A$ or $\omega{rf}t = \phi_B$ is accelerated.
+Fig. 2.6 An ion which reaches the double-dee gap at the RF phase $\omega{rf}t = \phi_A$ or $\omega{rf}t = \phi_B$ is accelerated.
 If it reaches the gap at $\omega{rf}t = \phi_C$ it is decelerated